cybergeekgyan/Quant-Developers-Resources/README.md

 7) `Behavioral/Role Fit Rounds`

-## 🎆 Companies which Hire Quant Developers and Software Engineers in India along with CTC and Location
+## 🎆 Companies that Hire Quant Developers and Software Engineers in India along with CTC and Location

 | Sr. No. | Company | CTC | Location | website |
 |---------|---------|------|---------|---------|